A data-driven method for parametric PDE Eigenvalue Problems using Gaussian Process with different covariance functions: Gaussian Process Regression

-\end{enumerate} where $\sigma_f$ is the standard deviation of the output data and $\ell$ is the length scale.
-In this paper, we assume that the mean function is linear that is $m(\pmb{\mu})=a_0+a_1\mu_1+\dots+a_d\mu_d$.
-The hyperparameters of the GPR with this linear mean and any covariance is $\theta=(a_0,a_1,\dots,a_d,\sigma_f,l)$ which is obtained by maximizing the log-likelihood.
-In future work, we will explore the effects of generating new kernels from old kernels.
+{In future works, we will explore the effects of generating new kernels from old kernels \cite{duvenaud_2014}}.
 For now, it is important to note that the regularity of a kernel is inherited by the sampled functions.
 If one wishes to make predictions using a data set that contains discontinuities, kernels with discontinuities will produce better predictions.
-The Gaussian process with squared exponential covariance function is infinitely differentiable~\cite{gp_ml} that is the GP has mean square derivatives of all orders and is thus very smooth.
+The Gaussian process with squared exponential covariance function is infinitely differentiable~\cite{gp_ml}.
+That is, the GP has mean square derivatives of all orders and is thus very smooth.
 A Gaussian process with Matérn $\nu$ covariance function is $ \ceil{\nu}-1 $ times differentiable in the mean-square sense.
-Thus the Gaussian process with the exponential kernel is mean square continuous, with Matern 3/2 kernel is one time differentiable, and with Matern 5/2 kernel is twice differentiable in mean-square sense.
-Thus if we want to approximate a non-smooth function through GPR, then the GPR with exponential kernel or Matern kernel will be better than the Squared exponential kernel which we observed in our numerical experiments.
+Thus the Gaussian process with the absolute exponential kernel is mean-square continuous, with Mat\'{e}rn 3/2 kernel is one time differentiable, and with Mat\'{e}rn 5/2 kernel is twice differentiable in the mean-square sense.
+Such properties will prove useful when we explore using these kernels to generate meaningful predictions in Section~\ref{se:Num}.